It’s been a long day and you’re heading to bed… but no matter how tired you are, your legs just can’t seem to settle down with you.

 - “Pulling”, “itching”, “aching”, and “burning” are all ways you might explain what’s going on: that’s why it’s also known as “irritable leg syndrome”.

-- More than 80% of people with RLS will also have periodic limb movements (PLM), where you twitch suddenly - usually when you’re drifting off to sleep.¹
+- More than 80% of people with RLS will also have periodic limb movements disorder (PLMD), where you twitch suddenly – usually when you’re drifting off to sleep (more on this later!).¹

 These symptoms might happen occasionally or every day.
 They might be mild or unbearable.